Rhodesia in the context of history – by one who lived there.

 It must be remembered that the whites really did settle in a country which was all but empty – probably no more than about 500 000 people in a country 3 times the size of England.

 To get that in perspective: the city of Oxford has a population of about 160 000 people.
 In 1890 the native population of what became Rhodesia was only about 3 times this.
-But as Rhodesia is three times the size of England a fair impression may be gained by imagining the people of Oxford as the only people living in the whole of England but spread around in small communities with large areas uninhabited.
+But as Rhodesia is three times the size of England a fair impression may be gained by imagining the people of Oxford as the only people living in the whole of England but living in small scattered communities with large areas uninhabited.
 This was the situation the whites found in Rhodesia.

 Next it really must be understood that, even by the standards of the day, these few natives who were living in Rhodesia were indeed living in a state of complete barbarism.
 In today’s modern and politically correct world this is often forgotten or conveniently overlooked!
 But it has to be said.

 It is necessary to transport one’s self back to the late 19th century to understand the context of the times.
 Today’s standards of morality cannot, and should not, be applied to a quite different time and environment.
 And nor should those living now be so arrogant as to assume that today’s morality, in all its various facets, is necessarily better, or worse, than that of another age.
-One has only to imagine how today’s apparently accepted truths may be viewed in another hundred years time.
+One has only to imagine how some of today’s apparently accepted truths may be viewed in another hundred years time.

 Various European states were seeking control of what were considered, by them, to be “unclaimed” territories.
 A number of international agreements in the early 1880s allocated the Congo basin in central Africa personally to King Leopold of Belgium and confirmed the long established Portuguese colonies of Angola and Moçambique.
 Germany established itself in South West Africa (now Namibia) and East Africa (now Tanzania).
 The South African coast had long been British.
 Two Afrikaner (Boer) republics, which were themselves looking to expand, almost blocked any route to the North for the British.
 The son of an English clergyman, and later self made diamond tycoon, Cecil Rhodes was elected Prime Minister of the Cape Colony and sought to obtain the hinterland of Southern Africa for Britain to forestall any other power.
 Both Portugal and Germany would have liked to gain control of what became Rhodesia so that they could establish a saddle of territory right across Africa.
-Rhodes sought to claim the area between the Limpopo and Zambezi Rivers and beyond as far as the Belgian Congo for Britain.
+Rhodes sought to claim the area between the Limpopo and Zambezi Rivers, and beyond as far as the Belgian Congo, for Britain.

 He was widely believed to have saved Central Southern Africa for Britain and this was undoubtedly true as had he not occupied this area another, probably less enlightened nation, certainly would have done so.
 See here for an example, and not the only one, of what happened where Rhodes did not succeed.